 IIED at the UN Climate Change Conference (COP19)

-Dr. Saleemul Huq, Director of the International Centre for Climate Change and Development, and IIED Senior Fellow, on the outcomes needed from the upcoming talks
+Dr. Saleemul Huq, director of the International Centre for Climate Change and Development, and IIED senior fellow, provided regular video reports from the summit.
+In this video Huq discusses the outcomes needed from the summit.

 Advocacy and campaign strategies to counter climate change